310. Assessing for Eligibility

 - Under some conditions, these assessments are considered "activities preparatory to research" and do not require prior IRB approval.

-- Under other conditions, such assessment activities constitute human subject research and require exempt or IRB approval; and may require informed consent, and HIPAA and FERPA authorizations.
+- Under other conditions, such assessment activities constitute human research and require exempt or IRB approval; and may require informed consent, and Health Insurance Portability and Accountability Act (HIPAA) and Family Educational Rights and Privacy Act (FERPA) authorizations.

 When IRB Approval Is NOT Required to Assess Eligibility

-- Information about the number of eligible prospective participants is necessary to justify the research or to demonstrate the PI could meet enrollment requirements for the study.
+- Information about the number of eligible prospective participants is necessary to justify the research or to demonstrate the Principal Investigator (PI) could meet enrollment requirements for the study.

 - The PI needs the information to prepare a research application.